usds/erap-guidance/pages/best-practice-guides/index.md

 **The States of Indiana and Massachusetts** also have found significant efficiencies by reducing income documentation requirements for applicants who can have eligibility verified through these programs.
 These programs still require that applicants still complete a self-attestation of meeting the income eligibility and COVID-19 hardship, as well as requiring that applicants show have documentation showing that they owe rent.

+**The State of Kentucky** has started to implement a zip-code based fact-specific proxy to reduce income documentation requirements in high need areas.
+The state-based grantee worked with Louisville and Lexington to have aligned program design and policies.
+These shared practices have also helped reduce the administrative burden of the urban county governments.

 ### Automation Supporting Application Prioritization

-Many grantees are using automated systems to help smooth application processing, while meeting the statutory requirement to prioritize assistance to households with income that does not exceed 50 percent of the area median income for the household or where one or more individuals within the household are unemployed as of the date of the application for and have not been employed for the 90-day period preceding such date.
+Many grantees are using automated systems to help smooth application processing.
+Some have also implemented additional prioritization considerations beyond the statutory requirements in order to better identify the highest need applicants within their local community.

 #### Examples